 Stranger Things (S1-4)

-Stranger Things was originally envisioned as a one-off, or an anthology series in which each season would feature a new casting, setting and story.
-And yet its first season proved so successful that we now have three seasons, all set in Hawkins, Indiana and all focussed on the same group of kids and their families as the monstrous threat from the Upside Down looms once more.
+Stranger Things was originally envisioned as a one-off.
+Or an anthology series in which each season would feature a new casting, setting and story.
+And yet its first season proved so successful that we now have three seasons.
+All are set in Hawkins, Indiana and all focussed on the same group of kids and their families as the monstrous threat from the Upside Down looms once more.

-Taking inspiration from classics like E.T., The Goonies, Gremlins and more, this show is shamelessly nostalgic for the 1980s – but despite the references and setting, it never comes across as overdone or hagiographic, and its themes and appeal are wide-ranging.
-Its blend of horror, sci-fi and coming-of-age drama works well, and the excellent production values and soundtrack serve to forge a sense of real quality.
+Taking inspiration from classics like E.T., The Goonies, Gremlins and more, this show is shamelessly nostalgic for the 1980s.
+But despite the references and setting, it never comes across as overdone or hagiographic, and its themes and appeal are wide-ranging.
+Its blend of horror, sci-fi and coming-of-age drama works well.
+The excellent production values and soundtrack serve to forge a sense of real quality.
+It’s clearly one of the best Netflix box sets ever.

 Sex Education (S1-3)